Fees and costs

 In order to defer payment through HECS-HELP, you must be an Australian citizen or have a permanent humanitarian visa.
 Deferring payment means you do not pay up front, but your fees are transferred to the Australian Taxation Office to be paid off in the future.
-Once you enter the workforce and your income exceeds a certain threshold (currently $54,126 per year), you need to advise your employer to start deducting a percentage of your pay to go towards your HECS-HELP debt.
+Once you enter the workforce and your income exceeds a certain threshold ($54,896 per year in 2017), you need to advise your employer to start deducting a percentage of your pay to go towards your HECS-HELP debt.

-New Zealand citizens and Australian permanent residents cannot defer their course fees but must pay 100 per cent of their student contribution fees up front.
+Non-eligible New Zealand citizens and Australian permanent residents cannot defer their course fees to a HECS-HELP loan.

 How much will this cost me?

 Course fees are set by the Australian Government and vary according to the particular subject area you study.
 The annual student contribution amount for each subject area, based on 23 credit points (full-time study load), falls into one of three bands:

 Band 1 – humanities, behavioural science, social studies, education, clinical psychology, foreign languages, visual and performing arts, nursing